FREQUENTLY ASKED QUESTIONS

 Q. How much does a tattoo cost?

-A. Our Shop minimum is $80.00.
+A. Our Shop minimum is $100.00.
 A tattoo the size of a coin, or a small simple outline with no shading is usually considered a shop minimum tattoo.
 Tattoos that take a few hours or less are usually quoted outright by the artist.
-Larger tattoos (including multiple session pieces) are based on an hourly rate of $150.
+Larger tattoos (including multiple session pieces) are based on an hourly rate of $150-$200.
 It’s fairly common for a custom tattoo to take 2 hours, but may cost $500 if that’s the price it was quoted at.
-On the other hand, a four hour tattoo done at our hourly rate would only cost $600.
+On the other hand, a four hour tattoo done at our hourly rate would only cost $600-$800.
 To use an analogy: buying a dozen roses is cheaper than buying just one, and the artist’s drawing and prep time should be taken into consideration, as we do not charge for these things.
 If one thinks of tattoo needles as different styles of paint brushes, two different tattoos may be the same size and take the same amount of time to complete, but one may require several different paint brushes to get a specific effect.
 This requires more set up/prep time, and the paint brushes (tattoo needles) are single use, rusulting in a slighlty higher cost in materials.
 Sales tax is added on to the tattoo total.
-We require a $60.00 non-refundable deposit in order to hold your appointment ($100 for pieces that will take two hours or more) which will be applied to the cost of your tattoo.
+We require a $100.00 non-refundable deposit in order to hold your appointment, which will be applied to the cost of your tattoo.
 This is non-transferable.

 Q. Is there a charge for an artist doing a drawing?

 A. No, there is no additional charge for custom drawing.
-The required $60.00 deposit ($100 for pieces that will take over 2 hours) needs to be taken before the artist starts on the piece.
+The required $100.00 deposit needs to be taken before the artist starts on the piece.